 Emotional Mastery is the process of becoming aware of and learning to direct your emotional states – how you feel moment to moment – and using it to your advantage.
 Here’s how you do it.

-This does not mean that we become automatons with an emotional flatline, or that things don’t bother us or get us a little riled up – they do.
+Emotional mastery does not mean that we become automatons with an emotional flatline, or that things don’t bother us or get us a little riled up – they do.
 It’s just that when they do, a circuit kicks in and goes “oh, I don’t need to feel this way to be resourceful” and the negative emotions become positive, resourceful emotions.
+The goal is not that you will never have a negative emotion.
+Instead it is to learn how to handle this emotion when it occurs.

 I am somewhat embarrassed to say that in my own life I’ve neglected this idea of Emotional Mastery in the past, for many reasons: